 This has to be the most overlooked email marketing practice.
 The impact of doing this in your campaign is or can be unimaginable.

-Experimenting helps you explore more possibilities of success and it keeps you growing by adapting.
+Experimenting helps you explore more possibilities for success, and it keeps you growing by adapting.
 And growing is the one thing that keeps businesses successful in the long run.

 In the case of email marketing, A/B testing is a long-term practice with long-term as well as short-term goals.

-It is about trying new things consistently whether it is new subject lines, different frequency of emails, change in email design, different personalization techniques and so much more.
+It is about trying new things consistently, whether it is new subject lines, different frequency of emails, changes in email design, different personalization techniques, and so much more.